borisvanschooten/webcogs-ai-toolkit/apps/webcogs-example-app/plugins/useradmin/plugin_docs.md

-Write a plugin that shows a list of all users in the database, and show all fields for each user.
+Write a plugin that shows a list of all users in the database, and show all fields for each user, including organization name and role.
 When you click on a user, it should route to "user_overview" with as parameter the user ID.